gramener/builderrors/README.md

 Shows the number of lines, words and characters in all CSS/SCSS files.

 - Reduce CSS code using libraries
-- To skip this check, use `builderrors --skip-css-size`
+- To skip this check, use `builderrors --skip=css-size`

 ## `code-size`